vuejs/v2.vuejs.org/src/v2/api/index.md

     - **default:** `any`
     Specifies a default value for the prop.
 If the prop is not passed, this value will be used instead.
 Object or array defaults must be returned from a factory function.
     - **required:** `Boolean`
-    Defines if prop is required.
-When set to `true`, will produce a console warning if prop is not passed.
+    Defines if the prop is required.
+In a non-production environment, a console warning will be thrown if this value is truthy and the prop is not passed.
     - **validator:** `Function`
     Custom validator function that takes the prop value as the sole argument.
 In a non-production environment, a console warning will be thrown if this function returns a falsy value (i.e. the validation fails).
 You can read more about prop validation [here](../guide/components-props.html#Prop-Validation).